29 Apr Lahmacun Recipe – Divine Middle Eastern Flatbread

 - Meanwhile, make the meat topping.
-In a medium bowl, mix ground meat, tomato paste, salt, and spices.
+In a medium bowl, mix ground meat, chopped onion, tomato paste, salt, and spices.
 Set aside until ready to use.

 - Place a baking stone or baking sheet in the oven, preheat the oven to 500F.
 Transfer the dough to a lightly floured surface and divide it into 6 even balls.
 Working one dough piece at a time, roll it into a very thin oval.
 It should be as slim as a tortilla or lavash.
 Spread a thin, even layer of the meat topping over the dough and lightly drizzle with vegetable oil.
 Transfer it to the oven for 3 to 4 minutes or until very crispy and golden.
 Remove from the oven and continue with the rest of the dough and the filling.